Payments in lieu of taxes for federal properties

 Find information about the Payments in Lieu of Taxes Program, how Canadian municipalities and other taxing authorities across the country who are hosting a federal property can apply for payments in lieu of taxes (PILT), view payments made by taxation years, register for direct payment deposit or request a review to the PILT Dispute Advisory Panel.

-The Government of Canada, through its federal departments and Crown corporations and agencies, owns a large inventory of property that includes: office buildings, harbours, prisons, national parks, RCMP detachment buildings and post offices.
-Most federal properties benefit from the services provided by Canadian municipalities and the Government of Canada firmly supports the principle that, as a property owner, even though it is exempt from taxation, it should share the cost of local government equitably with other property owners in the community.
+The Government of Canada owns a large inventory of property such as office buildings, harbours, prisons, national parks and Royal Canadian Mounted Police detachment buildings across the country.
+Most federal properties benefit from the services provided by Canadian municipalities.
+The Government of Canada firmly supports the principle that, as a property owner, even though it is exempt from taxation, it should share in the cost of local government equitably with other property owners in the community.

 - Date modified: